Bango Wind Farm will generate enough electricity to power over 64,000 homes

 Bango Wind Farm is a proposed wind farm in the southern Tablelands approximately 45 km north of Yass, NSW.
 The project will comprise up to 71 wind turbines and associated infrastructure with a generating capacity of approximately 150 MW.

 The wind farm was first publicly announced in 2011 and an Environmental Impact Statement was prepared in 2016.
 At that stage the project consisted of 118 turbines within both the Boorowa (now Hilltops) and Yass Council areas.
 Following extensive community consultation, the project was revised in May 2017 to reduce the layout to 75 turbine locations.
 Of these, 71 wind turbine locations and associated infrastructure were approved by the NSW and Commonwealth Governments in mid-2018.

 Planning and approval documentation can be found at the link below.

 Because of Australia’s excellent wind resource, generating electricity from the wind is feasible in a variety of locations throughout the country.
 However, not all locations or conditions are conducive to wind farm developments.
 A number of factors such as proximity to the transmission grid, access, ecology and archaeology, cultural significance, visual impact, and location of residential dwellings, must all be taken into account when evaluating the potential of a site.

-The map shown to the left shows the locations of the 71 turbine locations approved by the NSW Government for the Bango Wind Farm.
+The map shown to the left shows the locations of the 71 approved turbine locations for the Bango Wind Farm.